joshmedeski/t-smart-tmux-session-manager/README.md

-# t - smart tmux session manager
+# t - the smart tmux session manager

+tmux is a powerful tool, but dealing with sessions can be painful.